saraachour/stanford-cs104.github.io/src/routes/assignments/assign0/+page.svelte.md

 ## Software Installation

 <script>
-  import {base} from '../../../constants';
+  import { class_data, fixupLink } from '$lib/classData';
+  let assign = class_data.assignments[0];
 </script>

-Follow the instructions labelled "Setting Up Your Shell Environment" (the first section) on our [Software Installation page]({base}/software) to set up your computer with the software we'll be using this quarter.
+Follow the instructions labelled "Setting Up Your Shell Environment" (the first section) on our [Software Installation page]({fixupLink('/software')}) to set up your computer with the software we'll be using this quarter.
 The instructions vary by OS; make sure you're following the instructions for Windows, macOS, or Linux, depending on what you have installed.

 If you're unable to follow the instructions (e.g., you have a Chromebook or a very old computer, or you don't have access to a personal computer), let us